Advayp/Calculator/README.md

             Artangent and the hyperbolic trigonometry functions and their inverses.
     Complex:
         Same as Normal but with a complex number as input and output.

+Python 3 needs to be installed for this to run